whria78/modelderm/README.md

 At this moment, no authorization required.
 Please register at http://bbs.modelderm.com .
 We will notify the policy.

 # Web-DEMO
 The realtime DEMO is available at http://t.modelderm.com.
+This is an example of Triage Service that can be assisted with the algorithm.

 # Algorithm
 The algorithm has been developed and maintained by Han Seung Seog (I Dermatology).